Mayfair-Hillcrest Line: Changes

 On June 24, 2018, route U7 was rerouted along Kenilworth Terrace, Foote Street, Barnes Street, Hayes Street, and Jay Street to serve Mayfair to replace the U5, U6 which were shorten to Minnesota Avenue station.
 Also, route U7 was extended from Minnesota Avenue station along Minnesota Avenue to serve Greenway during the Weekday midday and all day Saturday.

 During the COVID-19 pandemic, Route U7 was reduced to operate on its Saturday supplemental schedule during the weekdays beginning on March 16, 2020.
 On March 18, 2020, the line was further reduced to operate on its Sunday schedule.
 Weekend service was later suspended on March 21, 2020.
-Additional service and weekend service was restored on August 23, 2020, including extending service to Greenway during the weekday peak hours.
+Additional service and weekend service was restored on August 23, 2020, including service back to Greenway.

-In February 2021, during the FY2022 budget, WMATA proposed to eliminate the U7 section between Deanwood station and Greenway due to low federal funding.
+In February 2021 during WMATA's FY2022 budget crisis, WMATA proposed to eliminate the U7 section between Deanwood station and Greenway beginning in January 2022.
+Subsequently on April 22, 2021, WMATA approved the FY2022 budget and received federal funding to avoid service cuts.

+Due to rising cases of the COVID-19 Omicron variant, the line was reduced to its Saturday service on weekdays.
+Full weekday service resumed on February 7, 2022.

+In 2024 during WMATA's FY2024 Budget crisis, WMATA proposed to eliminate all U7 service.
+However on April 25, 2024, Metro’s Board of Directors approved a $4.8 billion capital and operating budget which avoided service cuts.